 Skopelos Chora alleys

-Do not miss the Festival of Traditional Dances: For the 8th consecutive year, the traditional dance festival “Diamantis Palaeologos” will take place in Skopelos Town from Friday 7 to Sunday 9 July 2023.
+Do not miss the Festival of Traditional Dances: For the 8th consecutive year, the traditional dance festival “Diamantis Palaeologos” takes place in Skopelos Town usually in July.

 Tips for Skopelos Chora: